Skip to content

 If you are interested in understanding more about Yorkshire Rivers flooding, here is a group of useful resources, provided by he GOV.UK website (Environment Agency), to check out to help that:

 We are experts in dealing with flood water damage for people in the York and Yorkshire Coast area, so if you have been flooded, please contact our friendly team to arrange for help and guidance.
 We also deal with water leaks in Yorkshire homes and businesses.
 As you might expect, many of our customers get their water supply from Yorkshire Water who collects, treats and supplies water from some of the rivers of Yorkshire above to supply to their network of customers across Yorkshire.
-Here are the local areas we cover.
+Here are the local areas we serve.

 We look at some of the places on the maps above in our article about Yorkshire River Confluences.